Thompson to donate brain for CTE research

 Rugby World Cup winner Steve Thompson, who was diagnosed with dementia aged 42, will donate his brain to scientists researching brain trauma.

-Thompson, now 43, is one of a group of former players suing rugby's governing bodies for negligence.
+Englishman Thompson 43, is one of a group of former players suing rugby's governing bodies for negligence.

 The Concussion Legacy Project will use his brain to research chronic traumatic encephalopathy (CTE), which can only be diagnosed after death.